overkilling/overkill-todo-monolith-api/README.md

 There three levels of tests: unit, integration and pact tests.
 You can run them by:

 ```
-make unit
+make only_unit # only runs unit tests using the -short flag
-make integration
+make test # run both unit and integration tests
 make pact
-make all # runs all of the above
+make ci # runs test and pact
 ```

 ### Github Actions